 - Selected mining and pioneer history of the Central Valley and adjacent regions of the Sierra foothills

-The Archaeological Curation Facility (ACF) houses historic and prehistoric archaeological collections from Northern California and adjacent regions that are available for research by professional archaeologists, faculty, students, and other qualified individuals.
-A list of collections and their constituents is available on request.
+Collections curated at the Archaeological Curation Facility (ACF) are available for research by professional archaeologists, faculty, students, and other qualified individuals.
+A list of collections is available on request.
 Individuals interested in accessing ACF collections must complete the Research Request Form.
-All research requests must reviewed by the CSUS Collections Committee.
 The ACF does not permit research on human remains, funerary objects, sacred items, and objects of cultural patrimony without explicit permission from descendent communities.